 With a private sale, sometimes there is a delay between when the offer is accepted and when the purchaser signs the contract.
 Private sales are also often subject to a 5-business day cooling-off period.
 This means the buyer has time to change their mind about the purchase after they have signed the contract.

 There is no cooling off period when a property is sold by auction.

-If you are thinking of selling by auction, the Office of Fair Trading website has some helpful information to consider.
+If you are thinking of selling by auction, the Fair Trading NSW has some helpful information to consider.

 Wollongong City Lawyers are also available to offer support and quality advice in relation to all aspects of your sale.
 We will help ensure your matter as smoothly as possible.
 Contact us on (02) 4244 4947 or send us an email.